Al-Ferguson/StarTrek/Misc STFC Doc/STFC Active Base Defense.md

 # WARNING

+This is a great Base Defense when involved with a larger PvP Slugfest (e.g. Alliance Base Raiding and Base Defense).
+The idea is to make your Base as non-One Hit Crackable as possible, and allow you to be effective in a PvP Slugfest.

 ## This defense can be dangerous if you are not actively engaged
+1. Read this in its entirety before attempting to implement this!
 1. This defense __REQUIREs__ you Actively Respond to all Attacks!
 1. This defense __REQUIREs__ you to have a _Baby_ Jelly, __NOT__ an ISS Jelly!
 1. This defense __REQUIREs__ you to have a Medium to Large Base with amplified Defense Platforms.